Linux Audio Development (LAD)

 -

-How large is the target audience for Linux users who are willing to pay for plugin licenses?
+How large is the target audience for paid Linux audio software or plugins?

-- A growing number of professional Linux users are willing to pay for software, as seen in other industries such as video production, with vendors like Blackmagic Design and paid products such as DaVinci Resolve.
+- A growing number of professional Linux users are willing to pay for software, as seen in other industries such as video production.

 - As of August 2025, Linux enjoys a share of the global desktop computer market of over 6%, with macOS above 15% and Windows still the dominant player at over 75%.